alexgesti/PlatformerGame/README.md

 ## Controls

+### Title Screen

+ - Play: Start the game.
+ - Continue: Start the game from the last save.
+ - Settings: Open the settings.
+ - Credits: Show the credits.
+ - Exit: Close the game.

+#### Settings

+ - Music volume: Sets the music volume.
+ - Fx volume: Sets the fx volume.
+ - Fullscreen: Set the window to fullscreen.
+ - Vsync: Caps the fps.
+ - Back: Return to the last screen.

 ### Gameplay

- - ENTER: Start game/Next screen.
- - A: moves left.
+ - A: Moves left.
- - D: moves right.
+ - D: Moves right.
- - E: shot.
+ - E: Shot.
 (It has a cooldown of 5 seconds)
- - SPACE: jump.
+ - SPACE: Jump.
- - 1: First checkpoint.
- - 2: Second checkpoint.
- - 3: Third checkpoint.
+ - ESCAPE: Pause menu.

+#### Pause

+ - Resume: Return to the game.
+ - Settings: Open the settings.
+ - Title: Return to the title screen.
- - ESCAPE: Close game.
+ - Exit: Close the game.

 ### DEBUG Keys